 Blepharoplasty is one of the most frequent surgeries performed by plastic surgeons.
 It is also one of the first surgical procedures people get.
 "Tired and aged" eyes are one of the earliest stigmatas of aging.

 1. Any one or combination of the following conditions may indicate that you are a good candidate for eyelid surgery:

 Aesthetic eyelid surgery can usually correct these problems, though other treatments may also need to be considered.
 For example, if the upper eyelid condition is accompanied by sagging of the eyebrows, then a forehead lift may be recommended.
 Smoothing of crow's feet may require chemical peeling or laser resurfacing procedures.
 Circles beneath the eyes caused by dark pigmentation may be treated with a bleaching solution or chemical peel.
 Your plastic surgeon can provide further information if you have an interest in any of these additional procedures.

-During the initial Chicago eye lift consultation, you may be asked to look in a mirror and point out exactly what you would like to see improved.
-This will help your facial plastic surgeon to understand your expectations and determine whether they can realistically be achieved.
+During the initial consultation, you may be asked to look in a mirror and point out exactly what you would like to see improved.
+This will help your surgeon to understand your expectations and determine whether they can be achieved.

 For upper eyelid surgery, generally an incision is hidden within the natural fold of the upper eyelid and extends slightly beyond the outside corner into the laugh lines or other existing creases.
 Through this incision, excess skin and fatty tissue are removed.
 Because the incision follows the natural contour of the upper eyelid, it will be well camouflaged when healed.